ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

         *   **Asker's Play (Crucial Rule):** After the trump is revealed *due to their request*, the asking player **must** play a card of the trump suit if they possess one during that specific trick.
 If they do not possess any trump cards, they may discard any other card.
         *   Alternatively (less common), a non-declarer unable to follow suit *could* play a card without asking, leaving the trump hidden.
     *   **If the Final Declarer Cannot Follow Suit:**
+        *   The Declarer has two options:
-        *   **If they hold other cards of the Final Trump suit in their active hand:** They *must* play one of these trump cards.
-This implicitly reveals the trump suit.
-The Declarer may choose whether or not to *also* formally turn over the folded indicator card at this point.
-If they *do* choose to turn over the indicator card, they must pick it up and add it to their active hand.
+            *   **Option 1: Play Trump (Ruff):** Play a card from the Final Trump suit (if they hold one in their active hand or if the folded card is their only trump).
+This implicitly reveals the Final Trump suit to all players.
+The Declarer may *also* choose to formally turn over their folded trump indicator card at this time, pick it up, and add it to their active hand (now holding 8 cards).
+            *   **Option 2: Discard:** Play any card from a different plain suit.
+This does not reveal the trump suit.
-        *   **If their only card of the Final Trump suit is the folded one:** They *must* turn over the folded card (revealing the trump suit) and play it if it's a legal play for the trick.
+        *   If the Declarer's only card of the Final Trump suit is the folded one, and they choose Option 1 (Play Trump), they *must* turn over the folded card (revealing the trump suit) and play it.
 This card functions as trump.
 4.  **Playing Trump (Once Revealed - General Rule):** Once the Final Trump suit is known (either by being asked or implicitly revealed by the declarer):
     *   If trump is led, players must follow with trump if possible.
     *   If a plain suit is led, players must follow that suit.
 If unable, they **may** play trump ("ruff") or discard another plain suit card. *(Note: This general rule differs from the specific rule above for the player who just asked for the reveal).*